This itinerary is designed for those thinking of a Kenya family safari vacation.

-You jet into Jomo Kenyatta International Airport where you will be collected by your private driver and transported to Ngong House in the upscale neighbourhood of Karen.
+You jet into Jomo Kenyatta International Airport where you will be picked up by your private driver and transported to Ngong House in the upscale neighbourhood of Karen nairobi.
 Set in 10 acres of lush gardens, Ngong House’s luxurious ‘tree house’ or cosy log cabin accommodation is the perfect place to unwind after a long flight.

 Visit the Daphne Sheldrick Elephant Orphanage